ferzerkerx/viking-engine/README.md

 ## Description
 Viking engine is a very simple game engine for opengl, based on the nehe tutorials and done as a project for academic purposes.
-I found the project (originally for windows) and migrated it to unix.
+I found the project (originally for windows) and migrated it to Linux.

 ## Features
+- Supports Quaternions operations
+- Supports Matrix operations
+- Supports Simple logging
 - Supports to import .bmp, .tga images
 - Supports .md2, .md3 models (no animation)
 - Supports 2d text render